 Domestic Violence Restraining Orders in Lafayette, Orinda, Moraga, and Contra Costa County, California

 In California, incidents of domestic violence are, unfortunately, a common occurrence.
-For example, more than 166,000 phone calls were made to law enforcement related to incidents of domestic violence in 2018 alone.
+More than 166,000 phone calls were made to law enforcement related to incidents of domestic violence in 2018 alone.

-If you or a loved one has been subjected to domestic violence, you need to retain the services of an experienced San Francisco family law attorney to assist in filing the necessary paperwork to obtain a Domestic Violence Restraining Order (also known as a “DVRO”).
+If you or a loved one has been subjected to domestic violence and are in the San Francisco area, contact us here or call Geller Firm at 414-840-0570 .
+You need to retain the services of an experienced family law attorney to assist in filing the necessary paperwork to obtain a Domestic Violence Restraining Order (also known as a “DVRO”).

 Types of Behavior Considered to Be Domestic Violence under California Law